Sambas (town): History

 The town was the center of the Sultanate of Sambas.
 In 1813, it was captured by the British in the second Sambas expedition, but the British did not occupy the town for long and the Sultan was restored later that year.

 In 1963, a new district named Sejangkung District was established from the northeastern portion of Sambas District.
 On 21 June 2001, a new Subah District was cut out from the southern part of Sambas District.
-In 2004, new Sebawi and Sajad Districts were split off from the southeast and eastern portions of Sambas District, respectively.
+In 2004, new Sebawi and Sajad Districts were split off from the western and eastern portions of Sambas District, respectively.

 Geography

 Sambas town is located on the south side of the Sambas River between 1°11'20" and 1°24'48" north latitude and between 109°09'16" and 109°26'23" east longitude.
 With an area of 220.03 km2, Sambas town area covers just 3.7% of the area of Sambas Regency.
-The town district had 57,295 inhabitants at the 2020 Census, and had increased to 59,627 at the official estimates for mid 2024.
+The town district had 57,295 inhabitants at the 2020 Census, and had increased to 60,880 at the official estimates for mid 2024.

 The following are the boundaries of Sambas town: